288 Glauke

-Glauke (minor planet designation: 288 Glauke) is a stony, tumbling asteroid and slow rotator from the intermediate asteroid belt, approximately 32 kilometers in diameter.
+288 Glauke is a stony, tumbling asteroid and slow rotator from the intermediate asteroid belt, approximately 32 kilometers in diameter.
 It was discovered on 20 February 1890, by Robert Luther at Düsseldorf-Bilk Observatory in Germany.
 It was the last of his asteroid discoveries.
-It is named after Creusa (known as Glauce or Glauke), a daughter of Creon a king of Corinth in Greek mythology.
+It is named after Creusa (known as Glauce or Glauke), a daughter of Creon, a king of Corinth in Greek mythology.

 Glauke has an exceptionally slow rotation period of about 1200 hours (50 days).
 This makes it one of the slowest-rotating asteroids in the Solar System.
 The rotation is believed to be "tumbling", similar to the near-Earth asteroid 4179 Toutatis.

 It is a common, stony S-type asteroid in both the Tholen and SMASS classification.